 Sensors, measurement accuracy and uncertainty, actuators; digital and analogue interfaces; sequential control with relay logic, PLCs and PCs.
 One or more projects in which mechanics, electronics, computer use and control are integrated.
 The statistics of measurement and reliability (this section is presented as a block course before the start of the semester).

-Required modules: P Electrical Drive Systems 324 P Electronics 245
+P Electrical Drive Systems 324

+P Electronics 245 or P Electronics 344

 47988 Mineral Processing

 345 (15) Mineral Processing (3L; 1P; 2T)